Pink haired, tattooed, skydives, or maybe has 3 kids. Everyone is unique, so why do we market to everyone exactly the same?

-Now that you’ve done all of the planning and quiz design work, it’s time to put it all together on your website… and to connect it with your email sequences and opt-in code using PopupAlly Pro.
+Now that you’ve done all of the planning and quiz design work, it’s time to put it all together on your website, then connect it with your email sequences and opt-in code using PopupAlly Pro.

-It’s simple, you’ll just design your embedded opt-in inside PopupAlly Pro and then select it from the Outcomes section in AccessAlly Pro.
+It’s simple, you’ll just design your embedded opt-in inside PopupAlly Pro and then select it from the Outcomes section.

-From there, whenever someone fills out your opt-in quiz, they’ll be shown the next step to join your email list… which will sign them up for the exactly follow up email campaign that you designed just for them.
+From there, whenever someone fills out your opt-in quiz, they’ll be shown the next step to join your email list.
+This will sign them up for the exact follow-up email campaign that you designed just for them.

 It doesn’t have to be super complicated.
 Some membership site plugins like AccessAlly Pro include the quiz feature so you only need one tool to get started.

 AccessAlly Pro is specifically designed to be a quick and easy way to deliver great quizzes and other gamification perks to your visitors – all within the pages of your own membership website.